Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Method

 \subsection{Training Low-level Skills}

 Low-level skills should robustly achieve their own manipulation goal.
 We designed three low-level skills available to the planners: Insert, Pull, Flatten, shown in Fig. \ref{fig:act_space}.
 Each of them requires a specified target clip.
-Among these, insertion is the most crucial for cable routing, as it directly accomplishes the task objective.
+Among these, insertion is the most crucial for DLO routing, as it directly accomplishes the task objective.
 Successful insertion must adapt to the dynamics of deformable objects and be reactive during execution in the contact-sensitive regions.
 In contrast, pulling and flattening serve as auxiliary skills that adjust the DLO configuration to create more favorable conditions for insertion.
 Additionally, pulling and flattening move the DLO away from the clips, whereas insertion requires precise motion close to the clip and must achieve a high success rate to minimize repeated trials.
 Thus, for pulling and flattening, we employ a predefined motion primitive, while insertion is a parametrized motion primitive with its parameters optimized by a reinforcement learning agent trained in IsaacSim \cite{issaclab2023}.
 This allows insertion to leverage adaptive, learned behaviors for complex contact scenarios, while auxiliary skills remain simple and efficient.

 We design the insertion motion primitive as shown in Fig.~\ref{fig:act_space}.
 First, the insertion primitive will grasp the corresponding sampled DLO segment $\mathbf{p}_i$ given a predicted grasping index $i$.
-After grasping, the robot follows a waypoint trajectory, where the via-points are defined by gripper poses $(\mathbf{q}_g^t, \mathbf{p}_g^t)$ at each time step $ t$.
-The insertion RL policy learns to iteratively improve the insertion condition and can be executed for multiple timesteps, enabling closed-loop control and maximizing the insertion success.
+After grasping, the robot follows a waypoint trajectory, with via points defined by gripper poses $(\mathbf{q}_g^t, \mathbf{p}_g^t)$ at each time step $ t$.
+The RL policy observation consists of particle-based DLO state $\mathbf{p}_{1:n}$, the clip pose and scale, and a binary indicator $rope\_in$ indicating partial DLO insertion.
+The RL policy learns to iteratively improve the insertion condition and can be executed for multiple timesteps, enabling closed-loop control and maximizing the insertion success.

-We employ Soft Actor-Critic (SAC) \cite{sac2018} for training, with multi-layer perceptron (MLP) networks for both actor and critic networks.
+We employ Soft Actor-Critic (SAC) \cite{sac2018} for training, with multi-layer perceptron (MLP) networks for both the actor and the critic.
 The reward function $r$ is defined as follows:

 where $rope\_in$ and $rope\_out$ are binary indicators denoting a halfway-through insertion or full passage through the clip, following a reward design similar to~\cite{ropeinsert2024}.
 The $collide$ indicates whether the robot is colliding with the clips or not.
 The $r_{hor}$ is the current episode length and penalizes long episodes and encourages efficient insertions with fewer time steps.
 The $r_\mathit{dist}$ is a stage-specific reward, while $r_{flat}$ encourages flattening the DLO to facilitate subsequent insertions.
 The $\beta, \gamma, \eta$ are hyperparameters to be tuned.
 The $r_\mathit{dist}$ is defined as follows: